bactopia/bactopia.github.io/docs/bactopia-tools/iqtree.md

 ---
 tags:
-   - annotation
-   - fasta
+   - alignment
-   - prokaryote
+   - phylogeny
 ---

-# Bactopia Tool - `eggnog`
+# Bactopia Tool - `iqtree`
-The `eggnog` module uses [eggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) to assign functional annotation to protein sequences. eggNOG-mapper uses orthologous groups and phylogenies from the eggNOG database to more precisely functionally annotate than traditional homology methods.
+The `iqtree` module uses [IQ-TREE](https://github.com/Cibiv/IQ-TREE) to create phylogenetic trees based on a multiple sequence alignment.
+In most cases the `iqtree` module will be used in a subworkflow where an alignment is created.

 ## Example Usage
 ```
-bactopia --wf eggnog \
+bactopia --wf iqtree \
   --bactopia /path/to/your/bactopia/results \
   --include includes.txt
 ```